 The best time for the Annapurna Base Camp trek is considered to be from March to May and September to December.
 The scenery of the Annapurna region will be clear.

-It’s lovely to see Annapurna mountain covered with snow blanket and most importantly, the fantastic view of sunrise from the hill.
+It’s lovely to see Annapurna Mountain covered with a snow blanket and most importantly, the fantastic view of sunrise from the hill.

 You might not always have an opportunity to have a clear view of the majestic Himalayas and the beautiful landscape.